Two Trains Running

 Two Trains Running is a 1990 play by American playwright August Wilson, the seventh in his ten-part series The Pittsburgh Cycle.
-The play takes place in 1968 in the Hill District, an African-American neighborhood in Pittsburgh, Pennsylvania.
+The play takes place in 1969 in the Hill District, an African-American neighborhood in Pittsburgh, Pennsylvania.
 It explores the social and psychological manifestations of changing attitudes toward race from the perspective of its urban Black characters.
-The play premiered on Broadway in 1992 and was a finalist for the Pulitzer Prize for Drama.
+The play reached Broadway in 1992, won several awards, and was a finalist for the Pulitzer Prize for Drama.

 Synopsis

 In 1969 amidst the civil rights movement, Memphis Lee's restaurant is set to be demolished by the city.
 While he fights to be paid a fair price for his property, his employees and regulars search for work, love, and justice as their neighborhood changes around them.